pexip/pexip-genesys-app-example/README.md

 [deployment](https://facebook.github.io/create-react-app/docs/deployment) for
 more information.

+### `npm run deploy`

+After running `npm run build`, you can deploy the app to the GitHub Pages.
+This command will push the build folder to the `gh-pages` branch.

+After that, a GitHub action will deploy the app to the GitHub Pages.
+You can access the app in the following URL: https://pexip.github.io/pexip-genesys-app-example/

 ## Validate the setup process

 We have a setup process (aka wizard) that is located in the folder